jilavsky/SAXS_IgorCodeDocs/README.md

 Documentation for SAXS_IgorCode - Irena, Nika and Indra

-This is future site for Irena, Nika, and Indra Manuals.
+This is now site for Irena, Nika, and Indra Manuals.

-Web version should be available on ReadTheDocs site eventually.
+Read the documentaion on : http://saxs-igorcodedocs.readthedocs.io/.